-These oat cookies are made primarily with oats of course, but also whole wheat flour.
+These oat cookies are made primarily with oats and whole wheat flour.
 We have listed the ingredients for a gluten free option in the recipe section also.

 Making these cookies is really quite simple with the help of a little food processor.